VOLLEYBALL - Spring 2021

 All players must wear tennis shoes with non-marking soles.
 Volleyballs are provided.
 Kneepads are recommended.

 Youth participating in Wahoo Parks and Recreation youth sports are required to wear WP&R approved uniform t-shirts (primarily the blue & red WP&R shirts).
 Community teams and organizations will need to wear a shirt approved via Bob Schmidt.

-Wahoo team rosters are formed via school (if possible) with the intent of forming even teams.
+Teams are formed via school affiliation and by the league director.
+All rosters, including out-of-town rosters, must be approved by Bob Schmidt.
 Parents may request their child be placed on a team with one other child for legitimate carpooling purposes.
 Some car pooling requests may not occur.
 This information needs to be indicated on the registration form (no exceptions).
 Once teams are formed, coaches are responsible for contacting players on their rosters to set up practices and distribute information.
-Community teams and organizations need to form even teams as well.
-All rosters are subject to league director approval.

 Wahoo Parks and Recreation utilizes volunteer coaches for all youth sport programs.
 All head coaches are required to attend the coaches meeting or meet with the league director.
 Instruction on general coaching philosophy and principles as well as sport specific information will be discussed.